-LSD is the most powerful hallucinogenic drug available.
-Even a small dose of the drug can be very potent.
-Today, LSD is most often found on ‘blotter papers,’ which are small squares of paper dipped in LSD.
-LSD also comes in the form of a powder or crystal, a liquid, gelatin squares, laced on a sugar cube, or a small pill.
+Even eight decades later, LSD is the most powerful hallucinogenic drug available.
+To wit, even a small dose of the drug can be very potent.
+Today, LSD is most often found on “blotter papers,” which are small squares of paper dipped in the substance.
+LSD also comes in the form of a powder or crystal, a liquid, gelatin squares, laced on a sugar cube or a small pill.1

 The psychological effects of LSD are significant.
-A single dose of LSD can lead to a strong psychological dependence on the drug.
-Psychological addiction is essentially the feeling that one must have LSD in order to function or be normal.
-While the user is not physically dependent on the drug, the mind can lead the user to think the drug is required.
+A single dose can lead to a strong psychological dependence on the drug.
+Psychological addiction is essentially the feeling that one must have LSD in order to function or feel “normal.”
+While the user is not physically dependent on the drug, the mind can lead the user to think otherwise.

 LSD can also produce a “bad trip.”
-When this happens, frightening thoughts overwhelm the user.The resulting acute panic reaction generally necessitates a visit to the hospital.
+When this happens, frightening thoughts overwhelm the user, and the resulting acute panic reaction generally necessitates a visit to the hospital.
 LSD abuse can lead to acute mania, schizophrenia, depression, and permanent psychoses.
-This is especially the case if the user has any mental issues.
+This is especially the case if the user has any mental issues.3

-Because LSD isn’t Physically Addictive, I Don’t Need LSD Rehab: Myth
+Because LSD isn’t Physically Addictive, I Don’t Need LSD Rehab, Right?
+Myth.

 Being addicted to LSD can have damaging and lasting psychological effects.
 For that reason, LSD rehab should be consistent and long-term.
 Some forms of LSD rehab can include support groups, behavioral therapy and even family therapy.
 Talk therapy is also important because it addresses both the cause and the effects of LSD abuse.
 Over time, however, the patient will learn more about their addiction.

 For example, specific emotions, people or environments may trigger cravings to use drugs.
 Through psychotherapy, an individual can learn to handle drug cravings in a healthy way.